 Artificial Intelligence is the Science and Engineering domain which is concerned with the theory and practice of developing systems that exhibit the characteristics we associate with intelligence in human behavior, such as reasoning, problem solving and planning, learning and adaptation, natural language processing, and perception.
 This course presents the basic principles and the major methods of Artificial Intelligence, preparing the students to build complex systems incorporating capabilities for intelligent processing of information.
-Covered topics include: heuristic search, constraint satisfaction, adversarial search, knowledge representation, logic and probabilistic reasoning, statistical learning, knowledge engineering and cognitive assistants.
-The students will also learn about the Disciple agent development environment created in the Learning Agents Center of George Mason University, as well as other artificial intelligence tools, such as the Weka machine learning workbench.
+Covered topics include: heuristic search, constraint satisfaction, adversarial search, knowledge representation, logic and probabilistic reasoning, statistical learning, evidence-based reasoning and instructable agents.
 Students will have accounts on Blackboard and can download the lecture notes by going to courses.gmu.edu and logging in using their Mason ID and passwords.
+They should also be familiar with Zoom and Microsoft Teams.